downshift-js/downshift/src/hooks/useMultipleSelection/README.md

 Required properties:

-The main difference from vanilla `Downshift` is that we require the items as props before rendering.
-The reason is to open the menu with items already highlighted, and we need to know the items before the actual render.
-It is still required to pass either `item` or `index` to `getItemProps`.
+It is required to pass either `item` or `index` to `getItemProps` in order to be able to apply the activeIndex logic.

 - `item`: this is the item data that will be selected when the user selects a particular item.
-- `index`: This is how `downshift` keeps track of your item when updating the `highlightedIndex` as the user keys around.
+- `index`: This is how `downshift` keeps track of your item when updating the `activeIndex` as the user keys around.
 By default, `downshift` will assume the `index` is the order in which you're calling `getItemProps`.
 This is often good enough, but if you find odd behavior, try setting this explicitly.
 It's probably best to be explicit about `index` when using a windowing library like `react-virtualized`.

 Optional properties:

-- `disabled`: If this is set to `true`, then all of the downshift item event handlers will be omitted.
-Items will not be highlighted when hovered, and items will not be selected when clicked.

 - `refKey`: if you're rendering a composite component, that component will need to accept a prop which it forwards to the root DOM element.
 Commonly, folks